tomjoht/learnapidoc/_docs/the_writing_process/docapis_reviewing.md

 ### For impossibly busy schedules, ask the reviewer to indicate the time {#ask_reviewer_to_indicate_time}

 Another challenge is dealing with reviewers who have impossibly busy schedules (especially common for higher-level people).
 If the reviewers don't have any gaps in their schedule, ask them when a good time would be.
 A lot of people fill their schedules with recurring meetings that make them appear to be much busier than they are.
 They might have meetings on their schedule that they never attend.
 Some will carve out big chunks of time and label them DNS (for "Do Not Schedule") because they need to have some time to actually work.
 Politely ask someone when a good time would be to review a doc, letting them know your publishing deadlines and timeframes.
+They might allocate time during their DNS block.

 ## 4.1 Schedule the reviews in a staggered timeframe {#schedule_the_reviews}